 “Laws concerning and protecting employees’ civil rights are constantly evolving and it is imperative to stay abreast of emerging issues,” said Klimczuk.
 “The workshop will facilitate a thoughtful exchange on pressing topics of the day as they relate to Massachusetts’ new pay equity law, which will go into effect next year.”

-Attorney Kimberly Klimczuk joined Skoler, Abbott & Presser, P.C. in 2004 and concentrates her practice in labor law and employment litigation.
-Klimczuk became a partner with the firm in 2011.
-She graduated from University of Pennsylvania and received her Juris Doctor from Duke University School of Law.
+Attorney Kimberly Klimczuk graduated from University of Pennsylvania and received her Juris Doctor from Duke University School of Law.
 Attorney Klimczuk’s experience includes negotiating collective bargaining agreements and advising on contract interpretation and successfully defending clients in state and federal court and before administrative agencies in a variety of areas of employment law, including wage/hour law, discrimination, harassment, wrongful discharge, and breach of contract.
-In addition, she has assisted employers in compliance matters involving the Office of Federal Contract Compliance Programs, and drafted numerous affirmative action plans for them.
-She is a frequent speaker for a wide variety of associations and organizations and, as a resident of Springfield, is an active member of the western Massachusetts community.
+She has assisted employers in compliance matters involving the Office of Federal Contract Compliance Programs, and drafted numerous affirmative action plans.
+She is a frequent speaker for a variety of associations and organizations and is an active member of the western Massachusetts community.

 The Fair Housing & Civil Rights Conference is free to attend and open to the public, though registration is required.
 For more information or to register to attend the conference, visit www.fhcrconference.com.